Tesco suspends Chinese supplier after prisoner labour report

 Humphrey and his American wife Yu Yingzeng were both sentenced in China in 2014 for illegally obtaining private records of Chinese citizens and selling the information to clients including drugmaker GlaxoSmithKline.
 The couple were deported from China in June 2015 after their jail terms were reduced.

-The message inside the card was found by a 6-year-old girl, Florence Widdicombe, in London, the Sunday Times said.
-Her father contacted Humphrey via the LinkedIn social network.
+The message inside the card was found by a 6-year-old girl, Florence Widdicombe, in London.
+Her father Ben Widdicombe contacted Humphrey via the LinkedIn social network.

+Florence Widdicombe said she was “shocked” to see the message in the card.
+“We opened them about a week ago and we were writing in them, and on about my sixth or eighth card, somebody had already written in it,” she told BBC TV.

+Her father said at first he thought the note was a prank, but he later released it was potentially a serious matter and he felt a responsibility to pass it on to Peter Humphrey as requested.

 Writing in the Sunday Times, Humphrey said he did not know the identities or the nationalities of the prisoners who put the note into the card, but he “had no doubt they are Qingpu prisoners who knew me before my release in June 2015 from the suburban prison where I spent 23 months”.